helps people win back their lives

 Grand Rapids DUI Case Process

-The next stage of the Michigan DUI process is the pre-trial.
-During this time, the prosecutor and defense lawyer discuss matters and issues pertaining to the case as well as negotiate plea deals.
-There may be several pre-trial conferences before the DUI trial.Preparing for Trial
+The next stage in the Grand Rapids DUI process is called a pre-trial.
+At this hearing the prosecutor and defense lawyer will discuss your case, including certain matters and issues pertaining trial and usually will discuss the possibility of a negotiated plea deal.
+There may be several pre-trial conferences before your case is either resolved through a plea bargain or before it is set for a DUI trial.Preparing for a DUI Trial

 Prior to the pretrial hearing either side, be it the prosecutor or the defense, may file one or more motions to prepare for the trial.
 A defense motion might be to compel discovery such as when the court’s order is necessary before receiving evidence from the prosecutor.
 Another motion might be one filed by your attorney to keep evidence out of the trial.
 An example would be a motion to suppress the breath test results or a motion to suppress statements made by the defendant after being arrested.
 After these motions are heard by the court, the parties may engage in further plea negotiations, and if the parties are still at a stalemate, then the case may be set for trial.The DUI Trial in Grand Rapids

 Your Grand Rapids DUI case may be decided by either a judge or a jury.
 At the trial, the prosecutor must prove beyond a reasonable doubt that you were guilty of driving under the influence.
 If you and your attorney decide on a jury trial then of course your trial will start with jury selection.
 After both the prosecution and defense have selected the jury, the trial may begin.